telent/nixwrt/README.nixwrt.md

   upstream it) nixpkgs with a few changes I've had to make for cross-compiling some packages

+# Milestones/initial use cases

+* Milestone 0 ("what I came in for"): backup server on TL-WR842 with attached USB disk.

+* Milestone 1: replace the wireless access point in the study (Trendnet something-or-other)

+* Milestone 2: IP camera with motion detection on Raspberry Pi (note this is ARM not MIPS)

+* Milestone 3: replace the router attached to my DSL modem ("GL-MT300N":https://www.gl-inet.com/mt300n/ which is a relink device not ar9xxx)

 # Status/TODO

 ## Using QEMU